Topics Map > Lumen Courses

 Course title

 This is the title that is used in Course Guide, Guide, Canvas and other campus systems and publications where space is not an issue.
 Titles should be unique in most situations.
 Exceptions would include independent/directed study and other similar courses where the title simply describes the basic activity of the course (ex.
 Research and Thesis, Directed Study etc.).
+There should be an obvious relationship between the Course title and the Transcript title.

 Policy